 297 The Institution of Engineering and Technology, Internet voting in the UK, London, 2020, 8.
+298 Joint Standing Committee on Electoral Matters, Administration of the 2015 NSW Election and Related Matters,

-298 Joint Standing Committee on Electoral Matters, Administration of the 2015 NSW Election and Related Matters, Report 2/56, Parliament of NSW, Sydney,17 November 2016, 20.
+290 Joint Standing Committee on Electoral Matters, Administration of the 2015 NSW Election and Related Matters, Report 2/56, Parliament of NSW, Sydney,17 November 2016, 20.